Skip to main content

 Recommended workflow:

-1. Create an audition team (e.g. Jazz Band Audition) linked to the respective Activity
+1. Create an audition team (e.g. Jazz Band Audition) for the Activity

-2. Add this team to the Assigned Team field in the Activity Selection Group
+2. Add this team to the Linked Teams field for the Activity in the Activity Selection Group

 3. Create an Audition Session on the Schedule.
 Once students make their Activity Selection, they will automatically appear on the Roll for the Team 'Jazz Band Audition' at that Session.